kayla8693/google-books-search/README.md

 - Navigate to https://.......................................
 - Search for a book by title or author
-- Click "Go to Book" to see the book on the the Google Books site
+- Click "View Book!" to see the book on the the Google Books site
 - To save a book to your library, click the "Save" button
 - Click "Saved Books" in the navbar to see your list of saved books
 - To delete a book from your library, click the "Delete" button